banhtieu/UserControlStyle/README.md

 # UserControlStyle
 Using Modern Coding Style for Rapid Custom Entity Editing with Asp.NET WebForm.

 About me: I'm Daniel.
-And I'm totally into good coding style.
-I try to make code more readable, reuseable, and understandable.
+I love improving coding style, trying to make code more readable, reuseable, and understandable.
 This is my little effort to make a good coding style for asp.net web form so that you can do 2-way databinding in a custom control.
 Follow this coding style (and re-use the template I provide), you will be able to create a rapid user control for displaying/editing data entity in a few lines of code.